The appropriate treatment for oral thrush (Candidiasis) will depend on the specific patient case and the likely cause of the condition.

 - Avoid smoking

 Each of these points is important for good oral hygiene and reducing the risk of oral thrush recurrence.
-Therefore, they should be recommended alongside other treatment methods, such as antifungal medications, and continued after the infection has cleared.
+Therefore, these non-pharmacological recommendations should be provided alongside other treatment methods, such as antifungal medications, to oral thrust patients.